eonil/SQLite3/README.md

 For example, this library offers accessing method typed as `long long` .
 This type *MAY* be 16-byte in some system.
-In that case, users should make specially care to keep thier values are within valid range.
+In that case, users should make special care to keep thier values are within valid range.

-Regular systems for Objective-C such as Mac OS X or iOS are all uses `long long` as 8-byte signed integer.
+Trivial systems for Objective-C such as Mac OS X or iOS are all uses `long long` as 8-byte signed integer.
 So in that case, you don't need to care anything.
 Anyway you have to keep these facts in mind.
 Always have some policies for limits.